vdukhovni/danecheck/README.md

 - Test whether DNSSEC is enabled for a given TLD.

-- Check whether an email is fully protected (across all of its MX hosts) by DANE TLSA records, and whether these match the actual certificate chains seen at each IP address of each MX host.
+- Check whether an email domain is fully protected (across all of its MX hosts) by DANE TLSA records, and whether these match the actual certificate chains seen at each IP address of each MX host.

 - Perform certificate chain verification at a time offset from the current time to ensure that that certificates are not about to